oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ## Introduction

-This sample demonstrates deploying a Model in Image domain home source type.
-These have a domain resource with `domainHomeSourceType: FromModel`.
+This sample demonstrates deploying a Model in Image [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}); these have a domain resource with `domainHomeSourceType: FromModel`.

-Unlike the Domain in PV and Domain in Image domain home source types, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your domain resource.
-Instead, a Model in Image deployment uses a WebLogic Deploy Tooling (WDT) model to specify your WebLogic configuration.
+Unlike Domain in PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your domain resource.
+Instead, Model in Image uses a WebLogic Deploy Tooling (WDT) model to specify your WebLogic configuration.

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) GitHub project, and the required directory structure for a WDT archive is specifically discussed [here](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/archive.md).

 For more information on Model in Image, see the [Model in Image user guide]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}).
 For a comparison of Model in Image to other domain home source types, see [Choose a domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).

-#### Model in Image domain types (WLS, JRF, and RestrictedJRF)
+#### Model in Image domain types (WLS, JRF, and Restricted JRF)

 There are three types of domains supported by Model in Image: a standard `WLS` domain, an Oracle Fusion Middleware Infrastructure Java Required Files (`JRF`) domain, or a `RestrictedJRF` domain.
-This sample demonstrate the `WLS` and `JRF` types.
+This sample demonstrates the `WLS` and `JRF` types.

-The `JRF` domain path through the sample includes additional steps required for JRF in general: deploying an infrastructure database, initializing the database using the Repository Creation Utility (RCU) tool, referencing the infrastructure database from WebLogic configuration, setting an `OPSS` wallet password, and exporting/importing an `OPSS` wallet file. `JRF` domains may be used by Oracle products that layer on top of WebLogic Server such as SOA and OSB.
-Similarly, `RestrictedJRF` domains may be used by Oracle layered products such as Oracle Communications products.
+The `JRF` domain path through the sample includes additional steps required for JRF in general: deploying an infrastructure database, initializing the database using the Repository Creation Utility (RCU) tool, referencing the infrastructure database from the WebLogic configuration, setting an `OPSS` wallet password, and exporting/importing an `OPSS` wallet file. `JRF` domains may be used by Oracle products that layer on top of WebLogic Server, such as SOA and OSB.
+Similarly, `RestrictedJRF` domains may be used by Oracle layered products, such as Oracle Communications products.

-#### Use cases in this sample.
+#### Use cases

 This sample demonstrates four Model in Image use cases:

-- [_initial_](#initial-use-case): An initial WebLogic domain.
+- [Initial](#initial-use-case): An initial WebLogic domain
 {{%expand "Use case details" %}}
-- image 'model-in-image:WLS-v1' with
+- Image `model-in-image:WLS-v1` with:
-  - A WebLogic install.
+  - A WebLogic installation
-  - A WebLogic Deploy Tooling (WDT) install.
+  - A WebLogic Deploy Tooling (WDT) installation
-    - A WDT archive with:
-      - 'v1' of an exploded Java EE web application.
+    - A WDT archive with `v1` of an exploded Java EE web application
     - A WDT model with:
-      - A WebLogic admin server
+      - A WebLogic Administration Server
       - A WebLogic cluster
-      - A reference to the web-app.
+      - A reference to the web application
 - Kubernetes secrets:
   - WebLogic credentials
   - Required WDT runtime password
 - A domain resource with:
   - `spec.image: model-in-image:WLS-v1`
-  - references to the secrets
+  - References to the secrets
 {{% /expand%}}

-- [_update1_](#update1-use-case): Dynamically adding a data source using a model configmap.
+- [Update1](#update1-use-case): Dynamically adding a data source using a model configmap
 {{%expand "Use case details" %}}
-- image 'model-in-image:WLS-v1'
+- Image `model-in-image:WLS-v1`:
-  - Same image as _initial_.
+  - Same image as Initial use case
 - Kubernetes secrets:
-  - Same as _initial_ plus:
-  - Secrets for datasource credentials and URL
+  - Same as Initial use case  plus secrets for data source credentials and URL
 - Kubernetes configmap with:
-  - A WDT model for a datasource targeted to the cluster.
+  - A WDT model for a data source targeted to the cluster
 - A domain resource with:
-  - Same as _initial_ plus:
+  - Same as Initial use case plus:
      - `spec.model.configMap` referencing the configmap
-  - references to datasource secrets
+     - References to data source secrets
 {{% /expand%}}

-- [_update2_](#update2-use-case): Deploying a concurrent duplicate WebLogic domain.
-TBD
+- [Update2](#update2-use-case): Deploying a concurrent duplicate WebLogic domain (TBD)
 {{%expand "Use case details" %}}
-- image 'model-in-image:WLS-v1'
+- Image `model-in-image:WLS-v1`:
-  - Same image as _initial_.
+  - Same image as Initial use case
 - Kubernetes secrets and configmap:
-  - Similar to _update1_, except names are decorated with a new domain UID.
+  - Similar to Update1, except names are decorated with a new domain UID
 - A domain resource:
-  - Similar to _update1_, except:
+  - Similar to Update1, except:
-  - Its secret/configmap references are decorated with a new domain UID.
+     - Its secret/configmap references are decorated with a new domain UID
-  - Has a changed env var that sets a new domain name
+     - Has a changed `env` `var` that sets a new domain name
 {{% /expand%}}

-- [_update3_](#update3-use-case): Deploying an updated application.
-TBD
+- [Update3](#update3-use-case): Deploying an updated application (TBD)
 {{%expand "Use case details" %}}
-- image 'model-in-image:WLS-v2'
+- Image `model-in-image:WLS-v2`:
-  - Updated web-app 'v2' at the 'myapp-v2' path.
+  - Updated web application `v2` at the `myapp-v2` path
-  - Updated model that points to new web-app path.
+  - Updated model that points to the new web application path
 - Kubernetes secrets and configmap:
-  - Same as _update1_.
+  - Same as Update1
 - A domain resource:
-  - Same as _update1_, except:
-  - `spec.image: model-in-image:WLS-v2`
+  - Same as Update1, except `spec.image: model-in-image:WLS-v2`
 {{% /expand%}}

 #### Sample directory structure

-Let's take a moment to familiarize yourself with the samples directory structure.
-Don't worry if you don't understand the meaning of all of the terms in the following table, the sample will discuss them as it walks through each use case.
+Take a moment to familiarize yourself with the samples directory structure.
+Don't worry if you don't understand the meaning of all of the terms; the sample will describe them as it steps you through each use case.

 Location | Description |
 ------------- | ----------- |
 `domain-resources` | JRF and WLS domain resources. |
-`archives` | Source code location for WebLogic Deploy Tooling application zip archives. |
+`archives` | Source code location for WebLogic Deploy Tooling application ZIP archives. |
-`model-images` | Staging for each model image's WDT YAML, WDT properties, and WDT archive zip files.
+`model-images` | Staging for each model image's WDT YAML, WDT properties, and WDT archive ZIP files.
 The directories in `model images` are named after their respective images.|
-`model-configmaps` | Staging file(s) for a model config map that configures a data source. |
+`model-configmaps` | Staging files for a model config map that configures a data source. |
-`ingresses` | Load balancer ingresses. |
+`ingresses` | Load balancer Ingresses. |
-`utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected restartVersion, image name, and ready state. |
+`utils/wl-pod-wait.sh` | Utility for watching the pods in a domain reach their expected `restartVersion`, image name, and ready state. |
-`utils/patch-restart-version.sh` | Utility for updating a running domain's `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
+`utils/patch-restart-version.sh` | Utility for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
-`utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain's OPSS wallet file. |
+`utils/opss-wallet.sh` | Utility for exporting or importing a JRF domain OPSS wallet file. |

 ## References

-To reference the relevant user documentation, see:
+For references to the relevant user documentation, see:
  - [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation
  - [Oracle WebLogic Server Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling)
  - [Oracle WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool)